chkp-guybarak/terraform-azure-guy-test1/modules/management_existing_vnet/README.md

-# Check Point CloudGuard IaaS Management Terraform deployment for Azure
+# Check Point CloudGuard Management Module - Existing VNet

-This Terraform module deploys Check Point CloudGuard IaaS Management solution into an existing VNet in azure.
+This Terraform module deploys Check Point CloudGuard Network Security Management solution into an existing VNet in azure.
 As part of the deployment the following resources are created:
 - Resource group
 - Network security group